-This policy will be reviewed by WPLC Collection Development Workgroup who will recommend changes or revisions to the WPLC Steering Committee on an as needed basis.
+This policy will be reviewed by WPLC Collection Development Committee who will recommend changes or revisions to the WPLC Digital Library Steering Committee on an as needed basis.

-Policy created by Justine Burchell, December 2011 Approved by WPLC Board, Jan 2012 Policy revised July 2015
+Policy created December 2011 Approved by WPLC Board, Jan 2012 Policy revised 2015, 2019, 2020, 2021, and 2022.